Mr Bill Higdon answers our questions, here is an extract of our exchanges

 Chemlys (XC) : How did you acquire MTI ?

-Chemlys (XC) : Even today, micro-GC is considered an advanced technique, even though the fundamentals of this technique are now 35 years old.
-Did you feel, at the time, that you were carrying out an avant-garde project ?
+Chemlys (XC) : Even today, micro GC is considered an advanced technique, even though the fundamentals of this technique are now 35 years old.
+Did you feel, at the time, that you were carrying out a cutting-edge project ?

 Bill Higdon : I bought MTI for the MEMS technology.
 That was the only reason¹.
 The product was very advanced, even in the early 1990s shortly after I joined.
 In addition, I could see the enormous potential of this technology in other application areas.
 Although the challenges of the manufacturing process were daunting, some of us immediately envisioned a whole new line of micro products where a real machine, driven by micro motors and its associated electronics, could reside in a 6x6mm silicon die.
 Gyroscopes, inkjet injection heads… A whole bunch of sensors being real micro-mechanisms could be used as electrical and mechanical devices in a single object.
 Sandia Labs had micro gears driven by electronic motors that could rotate up to more than 100,000 rpm, as the gears rotated on precision micromachining bearings with almost zero mass to rotate.